afiesinger/UAE_PAG_Symbiodiniaceae/README.md

-# UAE_MetaB_ITS2
+# Symbiodiniaceae community composition of the corals Porites harrisoni and Platygyra deadalea from three sites in the (Southern) Persian/Arabian Gulf and Gulf of Oman

-Decadal comparison of ITS2 data of Platygyra daedalea in the Persian/Arabian Gulf and Oman Sea
+tbd